SuperJingke/bookstore-v2/README.md

+## develope for bookstore
-Single page bookstore site
+1.Single page bookstore site
-Lists of book details with add or remove buttons clickable books and pop-up windows to allow user be able to modify the book name, price and category responsive design
+2.Lists of book details with add or remove buttons 3.clickable books and pop-up windows to allow user be able to modify the book name, 4.price and category
+5.responsive design